Table of Contents

 An imperative Backgammon tactic is to attempt to make a hit on the defenseless spot in an open point.
 This will proliferation the player’s odds of tendering out his rival the loss of a gammon or a backgammon.
-A player must a try not to develop his own spots.
+A player must try not to develop his own spots.
 This reduces the helplessness of his own checkers.

 (b) Rule of Hitting & Entering

 The point subjugated by a singular piece of whichever color is known as a blot.
 If a resisting piece lands on a mark, the mark is hit and positioned on the bar.
 Any time a participant has one or more pieces on the bar, his first agreement is to come in those piece(s) into the conflicting home board.
-A piece is arrived by prodding it to an open point resembling to one of the numbers on the rolled dice.
+A piece is arrived by prodding it to an open point resembling one of the numbers on the rolled dice.